 About the museum

-The Swedish Government has decided to establish the Swedish Holocaust Museum within the framework of National Historical Museums.
+The Swedish Government decided to establish the Swedish Holocaust Museum within the framework of National Historical Museums.
 The Holocaust is a defining event in European history, firstly for the millions who were persecuted and murdered, but also for postwar views on humanism and ethics.
 The establishment of a museum is an acknowledgement that, although not perpetrated on Swedish soil, the Holocaust is very much a part of Sweden’s history and cultural heritage.

 Building up the museum and its public activities